-- (a) A part-time Employee is an Employee who is engaged to work less than full-time hours of an average of 38 hours per week and has reasonably predictable hours of work. - (b) Before commencing part-time employment, the Employer and Employee will agree in writing the guaranteed minimum number of hours to be worked hours to be worked and the days of the week and shifts that will be worked. - (c) A part time Employee will be paid a minimum of three hours pay for each engagement except as follows: - (i) Part time Home Care classifications will be paid a minimum of two hours pay for each engagement.
+- (a) A part-time Employee is an Employee who is engaged to work less than full-time hours of an average of 38 hours per week and has reasonably predictable hours of work. - (b) Before commencing part-time employment, the Employer and Employee will agree in writing the guaranteed minimum number of hours to be worked and the days of the week and shifts that will be worked.
+For all Employees except those employed in Nursing classifications, the agreement will also include the starting and finishing times each day. - (c) A part time Employee will be paid a minimum of three hours pay for each engagement except as follows:

-- (ii) All part time Employees will be paid a minimum of two hours pay for each engagement on a Public Holiday. - (d) The terms of the agreement in clause 12.3(b) may be varied by agreement between the Employer and Employee and recorded in writing. - (e) Unless otherwise stated, the terms of this Agreement will apply on a pro rata basis to part-time Employees on the basis that the ordinary weekly hours for full-time Employees are 38. - (f) A part time Employee may be requested to work reasonable additional hours in accordance with clause 26 Ordinary Hours of Work, clause 32 Rosters and clause 37 Overtime in this Agreement.
+- (i) Part time Home Care classifications will be paid a minimum of two hours pay for each engagement and for each period of work in a broken shift. - (ii) All part time Employees will be paid a minimum of two hours pay for each engagement on a Public Holiday. - (d) The terms of the agreement in clause 12.3(b) may be varied by agreement between the Employer and Employee and recorded in writing. - (e) Unless otherwise stated, the terms of this Agreement will apply on a pro rata basis to part-time Employees on the basis that the ordinary weekly hours for full-time Employees are 38. - (f) A part time Employee may be requested to work reasonable additional hours in accordance with clause 26 Ordinary Hours of Work, clause 32 Rosters and clause 38 Overtime in this Agreement.

-12.4 Annual Review of Part Time Hours
+12.4 Annual Review of Part Time Hours (except Home Care Classifications)